VDA5050/VDA5050/VDA5050_EN.md

 1. **Fleet control enables map**: Use the `enableMap` instant action to set a map to 'ENABLED' on the mobile robot.
 Other Versions of the same `mapId` with different `mapVersion` are set to 'DISABLED'.
 2. **Manually enable a map on the mobile robot**: In some cases, it might be necessary to enable the maps on the mobile robot directly.
 The result shall be reported in the mobile robot state.

-It is the responsibility of the fleet control to ensure that the correct maps are activated on the mobile robot when sending the corresponding `mapId` as part of a `nodePosition` in an order.
+Fleet control shall ensure that the correct maps are activated on the mobile robot when sending the corresponding `mapId` as part of a `nodePosition` in an order.
-If the mobile robot is to be set to a specific position on a new map, the `initializePosition` instant action is used.
+If the mobile robot is to be set to a specific position on a new map, the `initializePosition` instant action shall be used.

 ### 6.3.5 Delete maps on the mobile robot

 The fleet control can request the deletion of a specific map from a mobile robot.
-This is done with the instant action `deleteMap`.
+This shall be done by using the instant action `deleteMap`.
 When a mobile robot runs out of memory, it should report this to the fleet control, which can then initiate the deletion of maps.
-The mobile robot itself is not allowed to delete maps.
+The mobile robot itself shall not delete maps.
-After successfully deleting a map, it is important to remove that map's entry from the mobile robot's array of maps in the mobile robot state.
+After successfully deleting a map, the mobile robot shall remove the corresponding entry from its `maps` array in the state message.

 ## 6.4 Zones